-At the slightest sign of binding, immediately back the impeller off and check the threads for dirt.
+At the slightest sign of binding, immediately back the impeller off, and check the threads for dirt.
 Do not try to force the impeller onto the shaft.

 A clearance of .025 to .040 inch (0,64 to 1,02 mm) between the impeller and the seal plate is recommended for maximum pump efficiency.
-Measure this clearance and add or remove impeller adjusting shims as required.
+Measure this clearance, and add or remove impeller adjusting shims as required.

-If the rotating assembly has been installed in the pump casing, this clearance may be measured by reaching through the priming port with a feeler gauge.
 Proceed with Rotating Assembly Installation before installing the impeller capscrew and washer (26 and 27).
 The rotating assembly must be installed in the pump casing in order to torque the impeller capscrew.